akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/how-to-ake-your-own-virus.md

 ---
-title: How to ,ake your Own Virus
+title: How to make your Own Virus
 path: /how-to-make-your-own-virus
 tags:
   - Cyber Security